OKRs and the Fallacy of Time Management: How to Self-Manage

 - Supporting your team through prioritized and effective coaching

-- Prioritizing skills building activities that helps us to achieve our objectives.
+- Prioritizing skills-building activities that help us to achieve our objectives.

 To measure what truly matters and to learn how to prioritize actions inclusive of skills-building experiences that help us to achieve our objectives, join our suite of courses: